General Social Survey: History

 The GSS was first conducted in 1972.
-Until 1994, it was conducted almost annually (with the exceptions of the years 1979, 1981, and 1992).
+Until 1994, it was conducted annually (with the exceptions of the years 1979, 1981, and 1992).
 Since 1994, the GSS has been conducted in even-numbered years.

-In 1984 the GSS was a cofounder of the International Social Survey Programme (ISSP), a collaboration between different nations conducting surveys covering topics for social science research.
+In 1984, the GSS was a cofounder of the International Social Survey Programme (ISSP), a collaboration between different nations that conducts surveys for social science research.
 The first ISSP questions were asked as part of the GSS.
-Since 1985 the ISSP has conducted an annual cross-national survey and the GSS has participated in each ISSP round.
+Since 1985, the ISSP has conducted an annual cross-national survey and the GSS has participated in each ISSP round.

-In 1991, the first auxiliary study to the GSS, the National Organizations Study (NOS), was conducted.
-This study used a hyper networking sampling method that gathered its sample of national employers by asking the scientifically-selected sample of GSS respondents for information on their place of work.
+In 1991, the first auxiliary study to the GSS was conducted.
+Called the National Organizations Study (NOS), this study gathered a sample of national employers by asking GSS respondents for information on their place of work.

-In 1998, the second auxiliary study to the GSS, the National Congregations Study, was conducted.
+In 1998, the second auxiliary study to the GSS was conducted, called the National Congregations Study (NCS).

-In 2002, the survey moved its questionnaire to computer-assisted personal interviewing (CAPI) methods from the previous method of paper-based questionnaires.
-Also in this year, the second National Organizations Study was conducted, again using the GSS to build its sample.
+In 2002, the survey moved its questionnaire to computer-assisted personal interviewing (CAPI) methods from the previous method of paper-based questioning.
+Also this year, the second NOS was conducted.

 In 2006, a large part of the GSS was administered in Spanish for the first time.
 In addition, the National Voluntary Associations Study, which also gathered its sample from the GSS by asking respondents about the voluntary associations in which they took part, was conducted.
-Also in this year, the second wave of the National Congregations Study was conducted, its sample again built using the GSS.
+Also this year, the second wave of the NCS was conducted.

 From 2008 through 2014, in addition to the sample of respondents selected randomly every round, the GSS sample included one to two rotating panel samples consisting of cases interviewed in a previous round of the survey.
-Also in this year, the full GSS interview was translated into and administered in Spanish for Spanish-speaking United States residents.
+Also this year, the full GSS interview was translated into and administered in Spanish for Spanish-speaking US residents.

-In 2012, the third wave of the National Congregations Study was conducted, its sample again built using the GSS.
+In 2012, the third wave of the NCS was conducted.

 Methodology

-The target population of the GSS is adults (18+) living in households in the United States.
-The GSS sample is drawn using an area probability design that randomly selects respondents in households across the United States to take part in the survey.
-Respondents that become part of the GSS sample are from a mix of urban, suburban, and rural geographic areas.
-Participation in the study is strictly voluntary.
-However, because only about a few thousand respondents are interviewed in the main study, every respondent selected is very important to the results.
+The GSS is intended for people (18 and above) living in US homes.
+The GSS sample is derived from an area probability methodology that selects respondents at random.
+As a result, participants in the GSS come from a wide spectrum of urban, suburban, and rural areas.
+Participation in the study is purely voluntary.
+With only a few thousand people questioned in the original study, every person chosen can contribute significantly to its findings.

+Several innovations for the GSS took place.
+The 2016 survey included an Internet mode experiment.
+Starting in 2018, respondents have been asked for permission to link to selected administrative records to enable linkage to secondary data.
+In 2020, post-stratification weights have been introduced.

-The survey is conducted face-to-face with an in-person interview by NORC at the University of Chicago.
-The survey was conducted every year from 1972 to 1994 (except in 1979, 1981, and 1992).
-Since 1994, it has been conducted every other year.
-The survey takes about 90 minutes to administer.
-As of 2014, 30 national samples with 59,599 respondents and 5,900+ variables have been collected.
+The survey is administered in person by NORC at the University of Chicago and takes approximately 90 minutes to complete.
+30 national samples with 59,599 respondents and 5,900+ variables had been collected as of 2014.